 Professor of Art History

-She has received several awards: Distinguished Researcher’s Award, Faculty of Arts, University of Lagos, 2007; Two Central Research Grants of the University of Lagos; Tyson Scholar at the Crystal Bridges Museum, Bentonville, USA (2019); Terra Foundation grant for American Art in 2018; two CAA-Getty Alumni grant (2018/2013), Nominated US International Leadership Programme (IVLP) 2011: US Lagos State Consulate Grant 2017 and the US Alumni Exchange Award 2018.
-Layiwola is also recipient of the Goethe Resident Artist grant, (KNW), Dusseldorf 2017.
+She has received several awards: Distinguished Researcher’s Award, Faculty of Arts, University of Lagos, 2007; Two Central Research Grants of the University of Lagos; Tyson Scholar at the Crystal Bridges Museum, Bentonville, Arkansas, USA (2019); Terra Foundation grant for American Art in 2018; three CAA-Getty Alumni grant (2021/2018/2013), Nominated US International Leadership Programme (IVLP) 2011: US Lagos State Consulate Grant 2017 and the US Alumni Exchange Award 2018.
+Layiwola was also a recipient of the Goethe Resident Artist grant, (KNW), Dusseldorf 2017.
 She currently has a British Council grant for Sub Saharan Africa, 2021.

-Layiwola is President-elect and Vice President of the Arts Council of the African Studies Association (ACASA), She has an active studio practice and recently curated the Resist: The art of Resistance exhibition at the Rautenstrauch Joest Musuem, Koln Germany (Decemebr 2020-January 9, 2022).
+Layiwola is President of the Arts Council of the African Studies Association (ACASA).
+She has an active studio practice and recently curated the Resist: The art of Resistance exhibition at the Rautenstrauch Joest Musuem, Koln Germany (Decemebr 2020-January 9, 2022).
 She has served as artist in residence, in the Arts of Africa and the Global South Research Programme, (RAW) of Rhodes University, Grahamstown in South Africa, 2018; Artist-in –Residence, Kunstsammlung Nordrhein-Westfalen, Dusseldorf, Germany, 2017; and the Triangle Workshop, Alakuko, Lagos, Nigeria, 2010 organised by The British Museum in collaboration with the Centre for Contemporary Arts, Lagos.

 Email: email@example.com; firstname.lastname@example.org

-Dr Taibat Lawanson is Associate Professor of Urban Planning at the University of Lagos, Nigeria where she leads the Pro-Poor Development research cluster and serves as co-director of the Centre for Housing and Sustainable Development.
-She is an urban development expert and holds a PhD in Urban and Regional Planning from the Federal University of Technology, Akure, Nigeria.
+Taibat Lawanson is a Professor of Urban Management and Governance at the University of Lagos, Nigeria where she leads the Pro-Poor Development Research Cluster and serves as Co-Director at the Centre for Housing and Sustainable Development.
+She is an urban development expert and holds a PhD in Urban and Regional Planning from the Federal University of Technology, Akure, Nigeria

 Dr. Anthony Okeregbe